alco-company/mortimer-bellis/WORKLOG.md

 - no requirements on t/m
 - toggle switch on products and customers for sync with invoicing service
 - add hidden 'date' on time_material to allow for query
+- use email address on new users on list
+- send invitation - describe how to separate more new users
+- translation missing on invitation email - new user
+- new users cannot add time/material (no button)
+- redraw projects (after new project does not list projects)
+- redraw provided_services (after new provided_service does not list provided_services)
+- show price when picking product
+- translate new project name validation - error is wrong if double projects same name
+- validation on time_materials is not optimal/working
+- add defaults for hour/minute/price/more

+## CHANGELOG

 ### 17/3/2025

 - add translation for button on upload to Dinero
 - use filter and batch and search on upload
+- totp missing

 ### 7/3/2025